LED bulbs use 75% less energy than incandescent bulbs — DOE

 🏛️ 4.
 The 20th Century Legacy: Infrastructure Friction

-• The Legal Battle: In April 2026, we are seeing the first major lawsuits between "Sovereign Neighborhoods" and utilities.
+• The Legal Battle: In April 2026, we are seeing the first major lawsuits between "Resilient Neighborhoods" and utilities.
 The utilities claim that "Cross-Property Energy Sharing" is illegal distribution.

 • The Finding: The neighborhoods are winning because "Resilience" has been reclassified as a National Security Priority following the grid attacks of 2025.